siku2/hass-vzug/CONTRIBUTING.md

 People *love* thorough bug reports.
 I'm not even kidding.

+## Debugging using VSCode

+- After cloning the repo, VScode will detect the devcontainer setup and start to build one with docker desktop.
+Wait for completion.
+It may take a few minutes.
+- Open a terminal and start `./script/develop`.
+This will start HomeAssistant.
+At first run it will also initialize.
+Configuration.yaml contains debugpy to enable remote debugging
+- Once HomeAssistant is up and running, select 'Python: Remote Attach'.
+You should see a stack trace.
+- First useful breakpoints:
+  - `api.py` -> `VZugApi.__init__`
+  - `config_flow.py` -> `validate_input` (called during add device)

 ## Use a Consistent Coding Style

 Use [black](https://github.com/ambv/black) to make sure the code follows the style.